Archer Aviation Inc. research snapshot

 bias Check

-The main AI research risk is treating flight demonstrations, partner commitments, eIPP selection, or a large cash balance as proof of certification, unit economics, or durable demand.
-This analysis separates reported revenue and cash data from future certification, production, route, utilization, and financing assumptions.
+The main AI research risk is treating flight demonstrations, partner commitments, eIPP selection, the Anduril defense partnership, or a large cash balance as proof of certification, unit economics, or durable demand.
+This analysis separates reported revenue, cash, and partnership facts from future certification, production, route, utilization, defense order, and financing assumptions.

 ai Confidence

 High for the reported price, share count, revenue, loss, cash, debt, and disclosed regulatory milestones.
-Medium for commercialization because FAA certification, aircraft production, passenger utilization, route economics, and future funding remain uncertain.
+Medium for commercialization because FAA certification, aircraft production, passenger utilization, route economics, defense revenue, and future funding remain uncertain.

 investment Certainty